Anas133/DeployItemCatalog/README.md

 mkdir .ssh

-touch .ssh/authorized_key
+touch .ssh/authorized_keys

-* back to local machine and read the conent of the public key in the ssh-keygen by --> cat .ssh/id_rsa.pub *
+* back to local machine and read the cntent of the public key in the ssh-keygen by --> cat .ssh/id_rsa.pub *

 copy it and past it in .ssh/authorized_key